When You Walk Away From a Narcissist, These Things Might Happen

 Unsplash

-The narcissist’s manipulative tactics might have eroded your self-confidence.
-You might question your judgment and blame yourself for the abuse.
+The narcissist’s manipulative tactics might have destroyed your self-confidence.
+You might question your judgement and blame yourself for the abuse.
 Remember, it’s not your fault.
 Seek validation from trusted sources and practice self-compassion to rebuild your self-worth.

 4. You could face financial difficulties.